-For those individuals bold enough to change the trajectory of their future, our application will launch in mid-October.
+For those individuals bold enough to change the trajectory of their future, the LINK Unlimited Scholars Class of 2024 application is now live.
+Click here to apply!

-Final program acceptance will be granted when the following criteria have been met:
+- Final program enrollment will be granted when the following criteria have been met:

-- Acceptance and enrollment at a LINK partnering high school
+- Acceptance and enrollment at a LINK high school partner

-- Successfully complete the mandatory 6-week Summer Bridge Program
+- Successful completion of the mandatory 6-week Summer Bridge Program during summer 2020

-- Student must reside in the Chicagoland area and plan to attend a LINK Unlimited Scholars partner school or CPS High School.
+- Student must reside in the Chicagoland area and plan to attend a LINK Unlimited Scholars partner school or other CPS Selective Enrollment High School.

 - Competitive candidates are confident communicators who are highly motivated, focused, involved in school and community, want mentoring, and are college-bound.
 We seek candidates with strong academic records.